AddieFoote/fpga-submit-repo/README.md

 2. run `Pip install pyparticleio`
 3. Create a particle account
 4. Create an access token
-5. Add that in image_prc/secret.py
+5. Create a file for the access token: image_prc/secret.py and write 1 line `access_token = "put your access token here"`
 6. run `particle compile photon .`
 7. Plug photon into computer and press the button
 8. Run `particle flash FPGA_Robot photon_firmware_1682006758610.bin` substituting FPGA_Robot with the name given to your project and photon_firmware_1682006758610.bin with the result of compiling the .ino file